acemod/ACE3/documentation/development/modularity-and-pbo-structure.md

 ## 3. Optional .PBOs for 3rd Party Mods

 - ACE3 policy is to NOT take care of compatibility with third party addons single handely.
 The current compatible .PBOs were kickstarted by the ACE3 team as an example to mod creators so it's clear which entries are needed for compatibility.
-The authors of those addons have been contatcted and many of those pbos are due to be included in their respective mods eventually.
+The authors of those addons have been contacted and many of those pbos are due to be included in their respective mods eventually.

 <div class="panel callout">
     <h5>Notice for 3rd party mod creators:</h5>
     <p>Most of the config entries are inert if ACE3 is not present, so addons can be made ACE3 compatible without explicitly requiring ACE3.
-It is best to create and distribute compatibility .PBOs along with the original mod content; feel free to consult with ACE3 devs about how to correctly implement this.
+However, for addons that are not inert (for example, scope configs), it is best to create and distribute compatibility .PBOs along with the original mod content; feel free to consult with ACE3 devs about how to correctly implement this.
 All existing compatibility .PBOs are examples and thus no further compatibility .PBOs will be provided by the ACE3 team.</p>
 </div>